ElazarK/content-docs/playbooks/Detonate_URL_ANYRUN.md

-Detonates one or more URLs using the ANYRUN sandbox integration.
+Detonates one or more URLs using the `ANYRUN` sandbox integration.
-Returns relevant reports to the War Room and url reputations to the context data.
+Returns relevant reports to the War Room and URL reputations to the context data.

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.